Children First ACT

 LGFA INFORMATION LEAFLET CLICK LINK BELOW

 Please note from 2018 all underage coaches / mentors must be over 16 years of age they must at a minimum have a LGFA Fundamentals or GAA Foundation level coaching certificate, they must be GARDA vetted, they must have completed a Safeguarding Children’s course and they must be a registered member of the LGFA.
+All referees must all be GARDA vetted and hold a Safeguarding Cert.

 OTHER USEFUL LINKS